PixetBits/Bucket-1-3/README.md

 # Bucket Programming Language
 Bucket is a esoteric programing language inspired in ZOMBIE, python, lua and C#.
-Bucket are hight level, iperative, and terminal-oriented.
+Bucket are hight level, iperative and terminal-oriented.
 The name "Bucket" means Basic Unity-Control to Kindle Eletrical Tapes.
-With Bucket you can do simple scripts to read, edit, add, replace or anything a computer can do with user input.
+With Bucket you can do simple scripts to read, edit, add, replace or anything an computer can do with user input.
 For example, a sand castle.

 # Hello world in Bucket: